All Tools

 → "hello-world"diff

-Line diff or Levenshtein distance between two texts.
+Line diff (Myers algorithm, falls back to full replacement if edit distance exceeds 1000) or Levenshtein distance between two texts.

 Parameters: